vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/fix-ajax-issue/index.md

 However, there is still a problem:

-!!! bug "Disqus is not initialized in some pages"
+!!!
+Bug "Disqus is not initialized in some pages"

     The Disqus section is controlled by: